-HTC HD7 announced by T-Mobile, coming in time for the holidays [UPDATED]Alex Wagner - Senior News Editor
+HTC HD7 announced by T-Mobile, coming in time for the holidays [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk

 Yesterday we saw T-Mobile's HTC HD7 leak out along with some spec information, and luckily we didn't have to wait long for T-Mobile to make the handset official.
 The HD7 features a 4.3-inch display, 1 GHz Snapdragon processor, 16 GB of internal memory, a 5 megapixel camera with HD video capture and dual LED flash, a kickstand and, obviously, Windows Phone 7.
 There will also be some preloaded apps available on the HD7, including Netflix, T-Mobile TV, Zune, and Slacker Radio.
 T-Mobile has said that the HD7 will be available in time for the holidays for an undisclosed price.